Vr1155/Excel-and-Browser-Automation-using-Blue-Prism/EXCEL_AND_BROWSER_AUTOMATION_USING_BLUEPRISM/README.txt

 KINDLY REFER TO THE PPT FOR IMPORTANT DESCRIPTION OF THE PROJECT.

-THIS README CONTAINS SOME IMPORTANT INFORMATION REGARDING ASSIGNMENTS:
+THIS README CONTAINS SOME IMPORTANT INSTRUCTIONS TO SUCCESSFULL EXECUTE EACH ASSIGNMENT OF THE PROJECT:

 set environment variable according to where you want to create folders. by default i have set it to "C:\FOLDER\" you can change it for your desktop while running for your desktop, dont forget the "\" in the end. keep same environment variable for all 5 assignments.